Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

 Details Section
 ===============

-The Details Section is best suited for presenting information.

-The section prioritises information by providing focus to the values.

-Any plugin Screen will be able to use the :code:`.peek-details-section` attributes.
+The Details Section presents data (text, numbers, images, or other data) of importance to the Peek app user.
+It involves enumerating important characteristics, emphasizing significant figures and identifying important features of data.

 .. image:: ./details_section.web.jpg
   :align: center

+Ideally this section will be configured to present only required data to the user reducing the need for the Peek app user scrolling / filtering through unnecessary data.
+Prioritises information by providing focus to the values.

+Uses:

+*  Instructions

+*  Itinerary

+*  Form Data (displaying not editing)

+Any plugin Screen will be able to use the :code:`.peek-details-section` attributes.

 Classes